ayush939/ayush939.github.io/README.md

 ## Work in progress!
 These are the Machine Learning based projects that I am currently working on (under an organisation or personal).
 - [Range Error Estimation](https://github.com/ayush939/DNN-based-ranging-quality-prediction-): This project is my master thesis at Sony, Germany.
-The aim is use an AI-based predictive model to increase the robustness and accuracy of the Ultra Wide Band (UWB) based ranging device.
-The developed model predicts/estimats and then corrects the ranging error using neural networks for Ultra Wide Band (UWB) based ranging device and this device is further used for indoor localization of the objects.
+The aim is use an AI-based predictive model to increase the robustness and accuracy of the Ultra Wide Band (UWB) based ranging device which is further used for indoor localization of the objects.
     - The aim is to develop a small, efficient, and robust regression based neural network model by fusing multimodal data.
     - The data is recorded at the organisation (and not open-source).
 This brings in challenges like quality and quantity of the data.
     - The noise in data set is very challenging as it is based on the environment (physical) and the devices used.